-Resort fees are a growing trend in the travel industry, and for good reason: they’re a method for hotels to make extra money on guests without offering any additional services.
+Resort fees are a growing trend in the travel industry, and for a good reason: they’re a method for hotels to make extra money on guests without offering additional services.
 Unfortunately, these fees can add up quickly, especially if you’re not expecting them.
-Not to mention they are simply an added cost to consumers that shouldn’t be necessary.
+They are simply an added cost to consumers that shouldn’t be necessary.

 Today, we’ll evaluate your rights on resort fees and if you should bear the cost of them.
-Additionally, we’ll provide some tips on how to best avoid paying resort fees.
+We’ll also provide tips on how to avoid best-paying resort fees.

 Resort fees are charges that hotels levy on guests for “resort-like” amenities and services.
-This can include anything from the use of the pool or fitness center to in-room Wi-Fi or parking.
+This can include using the pool or fitness center to in-room Wi-Fi or parking.

 A relatively new phenomenon in the travel industry, having only become popular in the past few years.
-Many hotels began instituting these fees in order to make up for lost revenue after the Great Recession of 2008.
-In a struggling economy, people were less likely to spend money on travel, so hotels turned to alternative means of generating income.
+Many hotels began instituting these fees to compensate for lost revenue after the Great Recession of 2008.
+In a struggling economy, people were less likely to spend money on travel, so hotels turned to alternative income sources.

-Now a common practice among hotels and can vary in amount from $5 to $40 per night.
-Resort fees are also deceptively hidden under other terms like “amenities fee, “guest amenity fees,’ urban fees, ‘good life fees,’ ‘urban fees,’ ‘mandatory fees,’ or New York mandatory hotel fees.
+Now a common practice among hotels and can vary from $5 to $40 per night.
+Resort fees are also deceptively hidden under other terms like “amenities fee, “guest amenity fees,” urban fees, ” “good life fees,” ” urban fees, ” “mandatory fees,” or New York mandatory hotel fees.

-Unfortunately, they are often not included in the initial room rate that is quoted to guests, which can lead to some nasty surprises when it comes time to check out.
+Unfortunately, they are often not included in the initial room rate quoted to guests, which can lead to nasty surprises when checking out.

 The unfortunate reality is that there is no federal law that specifically prohibits hotels from charging resort fees.
 This means that, as of now, it is within the hotel’s right to charge these fees without providing any additional services in return.

 However, some states have begun to enact their own laws against resort fees.
 So far, California, Florida, Hawaii, and Nevada have all passed legislation banning these fees unless they are disclosed the fees upfront during the booking process.
-If you’re traveling to one of these states, be sure to check and see if the hotel you’re considering discloses any and all fees.
+If you’re traveling to one of these states, check and see if the hotel you’re considering discloses any fees.